tomtyiu/ai-ds-ml-coder/README.md

 ## AI-ds-coder-cli
-Artificial Intelligence Data science coder for data mining, large data processing, EDA on large data, visualization of data
+### Artificial Intelligence Data science coder for data mining, large data processing, EDA on large data, visualization of data

-This AI DS Coder is fast data scientist coder assistant.
-It will produce the code and execute the code.
-There is 2 modes.
-RAG with files or direct code mode.
+This is a command-line tool powered by a Large Language Model (LLM) designed to assist with various data science tasks.
+It enables users to load datasets, perform exploratory data analysis (EDA), train machine learning models, and more.
+The LLM generates code to automate these workflows, allowing for easy integration into data science pipelines.

 ## Setup